Making sure our residents have a safe place to live is our top priority and we continuously review and improve our fire safety arrangements.

 If you live in a block of flats with a communal area, there will be a fire action notice posted on your communal noticeboard which advises you of what to do in the event of a fire.

-All of our fire safety arrangements are reviewed by Devon and Somerset Fire and Rescue Service and Cornwall Fire and Rescue Service.
-We work closely with these fire authorities and local councils to ensure all our fire safety requirements are met and kept up-to-date.
+All of our fire safety arrangements are reviewed by Devon and Somerset Fire and Rescue Service (DSFRS) and Cornwall Fire and Rescue Service.
+We have a Primary Authority Partnership with DSFRS and work closely with these fire authorities and local councils to ensure all our fire safety requirements are met and kept up-to-date.